Paleopolyploidy: Detection method

+Simpler comparisons

+Mesopolyploidy, which remains lumped into "paleopolyploidy" by many authors, can be easily distinguished by an all-to-all comparison of gene similarity within one species: the resulting plot of paralogous genes would show obvious, nonoverlapping, syntenic blocks.
+(An example is figure 2 of Garsmeur et al. 2014.)

+Mesopolyploidy can also be detected using cytogenetic methods such as comparative chromosome painting.
+In mesopolyploidy, diploidization with fusion of chromosomes into a lower haploid number (n) is complete, but the mutations and gene translations have yet to make the similarities non-obvious.

+Ks

 In theory, the two duplicated genes should have the same "age"; that is, the divergence of the sequence should be equal between the two genes duplicated by paleopolyploidy (homeologs).
 Synonymous substitution rate, Ks, is often used as a molecular clock to determine the time of gene duplication.
 Thus, paleopolyploidy is identified as a "peak" on the duplicate number vs. Ks graph (shown on the right).

 However, using Ks plots to identify and document ancient polyploid events can be problematic, as the method fails to identify genome duplications that were followed by massive gene elimination and genome refinement.
 Other mixed model approaches that combined Ks plots with other methods are being developed to better understand paleopolyploidy.